tjelvar-olsson/biologists-guide-to-computing/source/practical-problem-solving.rst

     to escape the effect of the second (remember that ``\n`` represents a newline).

-    Raw strings where introduced in Python to make it easier to create regular expressions that rely heavily on the use of literal backslashes.
+    Raw strings were introduced in Python to make it easier to create regular expressions that rely heavily on the use of literal backslashes.

 The index of the first matched character can be accessed using the match